serverless/blog/posts/2018-04-04-dynamodb-backend-crudl-example-using-golang.md

 ## Getting started

 I started by working through [Maciej Winnicki's initial Golang example](https://serverless.com/blog/framework-example-golang-lambda-support/).
-After that, it seemed like a good next step was to build upon it, and produce a full CRUDL example that backed the functions with DynamoDB.
+After that, it seemed like a good next step was to build upon it, and produce a full CRUDL example that backend the functions with DynamoDB.

 AWS had a nice [example of using Golang to interact with DynamoDB](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/go/example_code/dynamodb), so all I did was repurpose that code so that it was called from within Lambda functions.